 (10) The child's adoption;

-(12) The grandparent to whom support is being paid or a grandparent who is paying support reports that the grandparent's support order should terminate as a result of one of the events described in division (D) of section 3109.19 of the Revised Code.
+(12) The grandparent to whom support is being paid or a grandparent who is paying support reports that the grandparent's support order should terminate as a result of one of the events described in division (D) of section 3109.19 of the Revised Code; or

-(2) The CSEA may elect but is not required to assist the person with filing the action to terminate the child support order with the appropriate court.
+(2) May elect but is not required to assist the person with filing the action to terminate the child support order with the appropriate court.

 Promulgated Under: 119.03